vaguelyethnic/client-side-mastery/book-3-martins-aquarium/chapters/MM_HTML_GENERATION.md

 ## Step 4: Export the HTML Generation Function

 To make the `generateMoviesHTML` function accessible from other modules, we export it using the `export` keyword.

+## Step 5: Add to Commit History

+Run `git add .` in your terminal to stage this new file to be committed.

+Run `git commit -m "Added HTML generation module"` to add to your commit history for this project.

+Then push your code to Github.

 ## Explanation